godatadriven/airflow-training-skeleton/README.md

 ## Setup CI instructions

 1. Fork the repository.
-2. In the `cloudbuild.yaml`, fill in your GCP PROJECT ID and CLOUD COMPOSER BUCKET
+2. In the `cloudbuild.yaml`, fill in your [GCP PROJECT ID] and [CLOUD COMPOSER BUCKET].
+Since these are different for each project, unfortunately we cannot fill these automatically.
+You can check them in the UI.
-3. In your GCP project, browse to Cloud Build.
+3. In the GCP console, go to your GCP project, and browse to Cloud Build.
 4. Go to Build triggers.
 5. Click Add trigger.
 6. Select source GitHub and click Continue.